GDSC-TEMANSEHATAPP-TEAMJAMET/temansehat_frontend/README.md

 # TemanSehat

-Introducing FoodShare, TemanSehat is a community mental health app dedicated to providing a safe space for individuals to express their thoughts and feelings.
+Introducing TemanSehat, TemanSehat is a community mental health app dedicated to providing a safe space for individuals to express their thoughts and feelings.
 ## Setup and Installation
 ### Running in your phone
 #### Step 1